Peilin-Yang/Peilin-Yang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, This is Peilin Yang's greetings from west coast of the United States.
+Hi, This is Peilin Yang's greetings from the west coast of the United States.

+<li style="color:red;"> [New!]
+I am actively looking for PC member/Reviewer opportunities for IR/ML/Bigdata conferences such as but not limited to SIGIR, CIKM, ECIR, ACL, SIGKDD, SIGMOD, WWW, WSDM, etc.</li>
-- Currently, I am a infrastructure software engineer at Twitter Inc, mainly dealing with big data with Lambda and Kappa Architecture and different persistent store solutions and query services.
+- Currently, I am a software engineer at Twitter Inc. working for data infrastructure platform team.
+The interesting part is to leverage Lambda and Kappa Architecture for big data ETL pipelines such as DAU/MAU and Interaction Counter.
+I also get my hands on various backend stores, e.g. Presto, Scylla, Vertica, Manhattan, Cassandra, and build the query service on top of them.
-- Previously, I was a Ph.D. candidate at University of Delaware (advisor: Hui Fang) and my research topics include fundamental tools for Information Retrieval, IR Ranking Model Performance Plateau Analysis, Contextual Suggestions and Mobile AdHoc Network.
+- Previously, I obtained my Ph.D. degree from University of Delaware (advisor: [Hui Fang](https://eecis.udel.edu/~hfang)) and my research topics include  **tools for Information Retrieval** ([Anserini](https://github.com/castorini/Anserini), [RISE](https://rise.eecis.udel.edu/)), **IR Ranking Model Performance Analysis**, **Contextual Suggestions** and **Mobile AdHoc Network**.
+Please see my publication at [Publications](/publications).
 - Initially, I was born in Xi'an China, where I also has spent more than 20 years to live, went to the college and met my wife.